mendel5/alternative-front-ends/README.md

 ## Call to Action
 - Do you know any other **free/open-source** projects that are not included in the overview yet? (front ends, alternatives to websites, apps, etc.)
-- Just create an issue [here](https://github.com/mendel5/alternative-front-ends/issues) and let me know.
+- Just create an issue [here](https://github.com/takomine/Open-source-alternatives/issues) or in the [original repo](https://github.com/mendel5/alternative-front-ends/issues) and let me know.
 I'm always looking for new free/open-source projects to add.

 ## About this repository

+**This is a fork of [alternative-front-ends](https://github.com/mendel5/alternative-front-ends).
+In my opinion, the scope of the original repo has already diverted from just being a catalog of alternative front-ends.
+This list tries to incorporate not just alternative front-ends but also an alternative open-source application.**

-This overview originally included three alternative front-ends: Invidious (for YouTube), Bibliogram (for Instagram) and Nitter (for Twitter).
+>This overview originally included three alternative front-ends: Invidious (for YouTube), Bibliogram (for Instagram) and Nitter (for Twitter).
 Therefore it was named `alternative front-ends`.
 As more projects have been added to the repository, the listed projects partially left the scope of *alternative front-ends*.

-For example, `youtube-dl` is not a front-end, but can be generally described as an open source project that interacts with the internet platform Youtube.
+>For example, `youtube-dl` is not a front-end, but can be generally described as an open source project that interacts with the internet platform Youtube.

-Therefore the name `alternative front-ends` does not capture the full scope of the listed projects anymore.
+>Therefore the name `alternative front-ends` does not capture the full scope of the listed projects anymore.
 Maybe this repository will be renamed in the future to better reflect the larger scope.
 A possible name might be `open-source-alternatives` or something similar.